vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 The element has to be represented by a class which inherits publicly from the necessary classes in the structure namespace.
-In this simple case, it is basically two helper functions returning quantumoperator::Tridiagonal instances, a constructor, and two virtual functions inherited from
-ElementAveraged that have to be written.
+In this simple case, it is basically two helper functions returning quantumoperator::Tridiagonal instances, a constructor, and two virtual functions inherited from structure::ElementAveraged that have to be written.

 \see The description of quantumoperator::Tridiagonal